sveltia/sveltia-cms/README.md

 Due to its unfortunate abandonment, Netlify CMS spawned 3 successors:

-- [Static CMS](https://github.com/StaticJsCMS/static-cms): a community maintenance fork, initial commit made in September 2022, discontinued in September 2024
+- [Static CMS](https://github.com/StaticJsCMS/static-cms): a community fork, initial commit made in September 2022, discontinued in September 2024
 - **Sveltia CMS**: a total reboot, started in November 2022, first appeared on GitHub in March 2023
-- [Decap CMS](https://github.com/decaporg/decap-cms): a rebranded version, owned by a Netlify agency partner, [announced in February 2023](https://www.netlify.com/blog/netlify-cms-to-become-decap-cms/) as the official successor
+- [Decap CMS](https://github.com/decaporg/decap-cms): a rebranded version, [announced in February 2023](https://www.netlify.com/blog/netlify-cms-to-become-decap-cms/) as the official successor, with a Netlify agency partner taking ownership

 Sveltia CMS is the only project that doesn’t inherit the complexity, technical debt and miscellaneous bugs of Netlify CMS, which was launched back in 2015.
 We are confident that our decision to rebuild the application from scratch was the right one, as proven by the [hundreds of improvements](#differentiators) we have already made.

 While Sveltia CMS is specifically designed to replace legacy Netlify CMS instances, it also aims to serve as a substitute for the other products.

-Note: While we are closely following the development of Decap CMS, compatibility with Static CMS will be worked on mostly after the release of Sveltia CMS 1.0.

 ### Our goals